-Any two (or three) wheeled non motorized vehicle whose motion is driven by human power.
-Examples: 10 speed bicycle or tricycle
+Any two (or three) wheeled non motorized vehicle whose motion is driven

 Boat, vessel and other watercraft Any vessel designed and constructed for floatation in water.
 Propulsion can be either motorized or sail or propelled by means of human effort (paddling).